Empty-nesting. Down-sizing. Escape to the country. How to manage a life transition by travelling light with Feng Shui.

 Escape to the country

 Out of the blue a sick friend invited me stay and shield her through the pandemic.
-One year later, I am still living there in a delightful village still in Oxfordshire, this time on the edge of the Cotswolds.
+One year later, I am still living there in a delightful village in Oxfordshire, this time on the edge of the Cotswolds.
 I’m not fretting over my belongings stored in another county that I can’t do anything about except fork out a monthly rental.
 They are all gone.

 And none of it – the house-sitting, living in Oxfordshire, selling off all my belongings, or Covid – did I envisaged while dismantling my daughter’s bed.
 Yet the tears shed in the process, along with decluttering, had helped me to close a chapter of my old life and start a new one.
 I’d been willing to listen to my intuition and act on the promptings through good Feng Shui practice.